Worldly Treat

 Storage

-Freeze: wrap the bread tightly in plastic wrap then a freezer bag, and release any trapped air.
+Freeze: wrap the bread tightly in plastic wrap, then place it in a freezer bag and release any trapped air.
 Freeze for up to a month.
 Thaw at room temperature or in the refrigerator overnight.

 What to serve with Sweet Bread Rolls